 Typical applications are: Sub meter building energy usage 24X7, renewable energy sources such as solar or wind, measurement and verification projects, tenant space, production / manufacturing energy usage.

-This advanced electric meter is able to send data over the Internet using file transfer protocol (ftp), email, Web Service client or can be accessed via its web server.
+This advanced electric meter is able to send data over the Internet using file transfer protocol (ftp), email, Web Service client, MODBUS or can be accessed via its web server.
 Lower your metering costs by using the existing Internet connection or local area network, avoiding PSTN based networks, maintenance of telephone lines and eliminate costs for dedicated phone lines.

 Load Curtailment Projects: